heiswayi/thinkspace/_posts/2019-05-19-Setting-Up-The-Blog.md

 by upgrading your account.

 ### Why Github Pages?
-Github Pages provides free hosting for your github projects.
+[Github Pages](https://pages.github.com/) provides free hosting for your github projects.
 It's very easy to set up if you know your way around the git environment.
 It also provides a free github subdomain, which is another expense saved.
 If you already have a domain name, you can easily link that too.
+It's also pretty well documented, so if you run into any problems, you can easily google them.

 ### Why Jekyll?
 Jekyll is a static site generator which allows you to generate and set up a website around your content _very_ easily.
-I used Jekyll Themes, which has pre built themes for you to use, which makes your work even easier.
+I used [Jekyll Themes](http://jekyllthemes.org/), which has pre built themes for you to use, which makes your work even easier.
 A post update is just a `git push` away.

 ### Putting it online
 Assuming you have a github account, fork the Theme repo to your account, and change the branch from master to gh-pages.
 Create a branch if it does not already exist.
 Thats it.
 Your blog/website will be up and running.
 Use a git client to update any changes you make, and those will be updated on your site in a few seconds.
-I found a step by step [video](https://www.youtube.com/watch?v=U0idtvxVo9I) that shows you the whole process.
+I also found a step by step [video](https://www.youtube.com/watch?v=U0idtvxVo9I) that shows you the whole process.

 ###### Cheers!